 According to its loyal practitioners, eye yoga exercises can condition and strengthen the eye area.
 Although there is no scientific evidence or research to suggest eye yoga can help with eye problems such as dry eye, glaucoma and cataracts, there is some evidence to show it has benefits for eye strain.
 Eye yoga might be something worth considering if you spend your days staring at a computer screen for long periods of time.
 You can find out more about the effects of computer vision syndrome and how to reduce eye strain on our blog.

 Make sure you remove your glasses and contact lenses before beginning.

-- Hold one of your arms out straight with your thumb point upwards
+- Hold one of your arms out straight with your thumb pointing upwards.

-- Following your thumb with your eyes as you bring the thumb up to your nose
+- Follow your thumb with your eyes as you bring the thumb up to your nose.

 These eye exercises can be done anywhere as part of your eye care routine, to help ease your eye muscles after too much screen time.
 These eye exercises could be particularly helpful to soothe your tired eyes during a workday.